jeremybatesDC/vueGridBaseballCard/README.md

 so really it's just an upload button...
 I want it to match the logo image icon.
 And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

 ### 2nd release

+- "upload pic" and "upload logo" labels improvemnts (something is wrong there) -- brute forced it for v1 -- i think it's combo having svg and an image as direct children of flex... neither does well in that scenario so maybe this is unsurpring

 - math -- sometimes things no nuts and the output exceeds 5 digits.
 Need to use toFixed or something to limit decimal places